akiomiyao/ped/README.md

   % perl download.pl ERR3063487
   Data directory of ERR3063486 and ERR3063487 will be created.
   Fastq data from SRA in NCBI will be downloaded in read subdirectory.
-  ERR3063486 is read data of *Caenorhabditis elegans* wild-type.
+  ERR3063486 is the read data of *Caenorhabditis elegans* wild-type.
-  ERR3063487 is read data of *Caenorhabditis elegans* mutant.
+  ERR3063487 is the read data of *Caenorhabditis elegans* mutant.
   BioPoject https://www.ncbi.nlm.nih.gov/bioproject/PRJEB30822
 - If you want to analyze local file,
   % mkdir mydata1